 In Leviticus God warns people against cursing the deaf or putting a stumbling block in front of the blind.
-Worship is important for many people.
+There is no place for stereotypes or prejudice in a house of worship.

 Physical disabilities– Do we have accessible restrooms? accessible parking spaces?